Trading Education

 Throwback/Pullback Rate62%65%

-Breakout Timing and Location
+Breakout timing and location

 Breakouts typically occur at approximately 74% of the distance from the triangle's base to its apex.
 Breakouts occurring too early - before the halfway mark - tend to be premature and lack follow-through.
 Breakouts near or beyond the apex often emerge into a congestion zone where the pattern's energy has already dissipated.